sudodo/text_compiler/_dev/conversation.md

 For example, I think the below case is permitted because it is not circular.

 file A imports file B and file C. file B imports file C.

+## Q

+I think specifying the same path of the output file as the input is not permissble.
+For example, the below case is not allowed because file A might be collapsed:

+- The input file is file A. The output file is also file A.

+Please update the code to show the error message when the same path is specified for the input and the output and halt the process.